jacebenson/cedar/docs/docs/cli-commands.md

 ### generate realtime

-Generate a boilerplate subscription or live query used with RedwoodJS Realtime.
+Generate a boilerplate subscription or live query used with CedarJS Realtime.

 ```bash
 yarn redwood generate realtime <name>